sifteo/thundercracker/README.md

 Build
 -----

-Running "make" in this top-level directory will by default build all firmware as well as the SDK.
+Running `make` in this top-level directory will by default build all firmware as well as the SDK.

 Various dependencies are required: